-So, as we’ve already established, the Asus MG278Q is a 1440p monitor which uses a snappy 144 Hz TN panel.
-The high refresh rate ensures a fluid gaming experience while the 1ms response time makes the monitor feel very responsive and minimizes ghosting.
+So, as we’ve already established, the Asus MG278Q is a 1440p monitor that uses a snappy 144 Hz TN panel.
+The high refresh rate ensures a fluid gaming experience, while the 1ms response time makes the monitor feel very responsive and minimizes ghosting.

-However, the two most common issues with TN panels are poor color accuracy and limited viewing angles, and though such shortcomings may be tolerable in a budget $150 monitor, it’s an entirely different story if you plan on spending as much as $500 on a monitor such as the Asus MG278Q.
+However, the two most common issues with TN panels are poor color accuracy and limited viewing angles.
+Though such shortcomings may be tolerable in a budget $150 monitor, it’s an entirely different story if you plan on spending as much as $500 on a monitor such as the Asus MG278Q.

-Now, as far as colors are concerned, the MG278Q handles things quite well (75% NTSC/99% sRGB) and the colors do not look at all as dull as they usually look with cheaper TN panels.
-Granted, it’s not quite in the same league as IPS or VA panels and it doesn’t make for a good professional monitor, though if all you intend on using your PC for is gaming, the colors will probably be more than satisfactory.
-Plus, the viewing angles are decent for a TN panel, too, but again – not as good as what you can get with IPS.
+Now, as far as colors are concerned, the MG278Q handles things quite well (75% NTSC/99% sRGB), and the colors do not look at all as dull as they usually look with cheaper TN panels.
+Granted, it’s not quite in the same league as IPS or VA panels, and it doesn’t make for a good professional monitor, though if all you intend on using your PC for is gaming, the colors will probably be more than satisfactory.
+Plus, the viewing angles are nice for a TN panel, too, but again – not as good as what you can get with IPS.

 Just like every other monitor with a high refresh rate, the Asus MG278Q comes with adaptive sync, and in this case, it’s Nvidia’s G-Sync.
-G-Sync, like FreeSync, has some advantages and disadvantages of its own.
+G-Sync, like FreeSync, has some upsides and downsides of its own.

-But of course, due to the strict quality control, you can rest assured that G-Sync is implemented properly in every monitor and that you won’t be running into any issues.
-It works flawlessly in a wide FPS range (unlike FreeSync, which is often limited in this regard) and it also offers some extra features such as reduced input lag and reduced motion blur.
+But of course, due to the strict quality control, you can rest assured that G-Sync is appropriately implemented in every monitor and that you won’t be running into any issues.
+It works flawlessly in a wide FPS range (unlike FreeSync, which is often limited in this regard), and it also offers some extra features such as reduced input lag and reduced motion blur.

 On a final note, though Nvidia GPUs are now compatible with some FreeSync monitors, G-Sync is not compatible with AMD GPUs.
-As such, if you intend on buying a G-Sync monitor, you will need to have an Nvidia GPU.
+As such, if you intend to buy a G-Sync monitor, you will need to own an Nvidia GPU.